Selling a House With Code Violations? Review Your Options

 3. Sell your house as-is to a cash buyer

 Your agent can advise if an as-is sale is right for you.
-Although this type of sale typically doesn’t command top dollar, it has other advantages, such as speed and the possibility that you may not need to disclose property defects.
+Although this type of sale typically doesn’t command top dollar, it has other advantages, such as speed and convenience of not making any more repairs and renovations.

-Selling your home as-is to an iBuyer (instant home buyer) before it hits the MLS (multiple listing service) may offer an attractive option if you don’t have the time or funds to bring it up to code.
+Selling your home as-is to an iBuyer (instant homebuyer) before it hits the multiple listing service (MLS) may offer an attractive option if you don’t have the time or funds to bring it up to code.
 The pool of iBuyers includes institutional investors, national house flippers, and digital-age startups, all of whom purchase homes directly at scale.

 If you’re considering an as-is sale but want to get an idea of how much a cash buyer might offer, you can consult HomeLight’s Simple Sale platform.
-Simply answer a few questions about your home, its condition, and your selling timeline, and get a cash offer within 24 hours.
-If you choose to accept it, you could close in as few as 10 days.
+Just answer a few questions about your home, its condition, and your selling timeline, and you can get an all-cash offer in 24 hours and sell your home in as little as 10 days, skipping the months it can take to sell the traditional way.

 Additional tips and expert advice for sellers facing a code violation